 - early or targeted interventions such as universal services;

-- a period of reablement provision of equipment or minor household adaptions to delay an adult’s needs from progressing;
+- a period of reablement such as provision of equipment or minor household adaptations to delay an adult’s needs from progressing;

 - directing people towards information and advice (see Information and Advice);

 - preventive services (see also Preventing, Reducing or Delaying Needs);